Divorce in New Mexico (2026)

 Filing fees for a New Mexico divorce generally range from $137 to $175, depending on the county.
 Additional costs may include service of process fees, mediation fees, and certified copies of court orders.
 Filers who cannot afford the fee may petition the court for in forma pauperis status to have the fee waived.

 New Mexico does not impose a mandatory waiting period between filing for divorce and the entry of a final decree.
 In uncontested cases where both parties agree on all issues, the divorce can be finalized relatively quickly — often within two to four months of filing.
-Contested cases naturally take longer due to discovery, negotiation, and potential trial.
+Contested cases naturally take longer.

 Spousal Support (Alimony)